History of modern and contemporary architecture

 Required work

-Must-read chapters online from J.L.
+Mandatory reading of the online chapters of J.L.
 COHEN, The Future of Architecture since 1889, London, Phaidon, 2012.

 HTP: 20h